DanielGibson/DanielGibson.github.io/content/page/about.md

 Hi, I'm Daniel.
 I like Heavy Metal and (mostly oldish) computer games.
-I write code, usually gamedev/Linux centric (no, that's no contradiction).
+I write code, usually gamedev/Linux centric (often both).
 Sometimes I write about that.
 In this Blog.

 Some projects I'm involved with: